demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackEndpointStandardEventCollector/README.md

 Endpoint Standard (formerly called Carbon Black Defense), a Next-Generation Anti-Virus + EDR.
 Collect Anti-Virus & EDR alerts and Audit Log Events.
-This integration was integrated and tested with version xx of CarbonBlackEndpointStandardEventCollector.

 ## Configure Carbon Black Endpoint Standard Event Collector on Cortex XSOAR